 Hippo Insurance makes money through referral fees.
 The company does not underwrite the insurance by itself but relies on other partners to do so.
 These partners pay Hippo a portion of the premium in exchange for attracting more business.

 Founded in 2015 and headquartered in Palo Alto, California, Hippo has become one of America’s highest-funded InsurTech’s.
-The company has raised $359 million to date and is expected to go public somewhere in 2021.
+The company has raised $359 million to date.

 Hippo Insurance is a provider of homeowners insurance that is available in 29 U.S. states.
 The company offers coverage for damages such as: